 Thomas’ book, “They Cleared the Lane: the NBA’s Black Pioneers,” was published in 2002 by University of Nebraska Press.
-The idea for the book originated when Thomas received overwhelmingly positive reader response from a 1987 newspaper series about how the NBA became integrated in 1950.
+The idea for the book arose after Thomas received overwhelmingly positive reader response from a 1987 newspaper series about how the NBA became integrated in 1950.

 The book is the first written about the process and turmoil that brought black players into the NBA after team owners secretly banned them from the league’s first four seasons.

-Now residing in Atlanta, his hobbies include playing tennis, hearing actors and directors talk about movies he seldom has time to see, and having fun with his daughter, Kali.
+Now residing in Atlanta, his hobbies include playing tennis, going to plays, hearing actors and directors talk about movies on National Public Radio, and eating delicious pancakes anywhere.